 For this reason, it’s critically important for investors who use indexes to understand the process that index providers use to govern the creation and ongoing management of their indexes.
 As the influence of passive investing has grown, index providers are increasingly at the forefront of major market changes and are expected to make objective, well-reasoned, and thoughtful judgments on index methodology to ensure that the indexes they oversee accurately reflect evolving global markets.

-For example, FTSE Russell has been on the leading edge of providing access to the growing China A-shares equity market to help institutional investors gradually build their position as foreign investor quotas increase.
-FTSE Russell created a separate family of China A-share inclusion indexes to help institutional investors build a gradual position in China A-shares so as not to distort the market through significant inflows.
+For example, FTSE Russell has been on the leading edge of facilitating access to the growing China A-shares equity market to help institutional investors gradually build their position as foreign investor quotas increase.
+FTSE Russell created a separate family of China A-share inclusion indexes to help institutional investors build a gradual position in China A-shares in anticipation of the A-share market opening more widely in the future.

 FTSE Russell also takes a highly active role in defining size (i.e., small, mid, large) and market classification (i.e., frontier, emerging, developed) criteria for its global equity indexes to aid investors in portfolio construction.
 By clearly outlining asset allocation building blocks through index exposures, we enable investors to better balance market and size exposures and avoid gaps.